xpfw/xpfw/docs/README.md

 Welcome to the documentation of the modular (x)ross (p)latform (f)rame(w)ork **xpfw**.

-xpfw is a collection of packages to makeforms and backend independent CRUD-UI's in React (Native) more concise.
+xpfw is a collection of packages to make forms and backend independent CRUD-UI's in React (Native) more concise.

 In case you want a ready to go package check out the [quick start](quickstart.md) or the readily usable [stacks](stacks/overview.md).